Greyhound racing in the United Kingdom: Treatment of racing greyhounds

-Greyhound racing at registered stadiums in Great Britain is regulated by the Greyhound Board of Great Britain (GBGB).
+Greyhound racing at registered stadiums in Great Britain is regulated by the GBGB.
 Greyhounds are not kept at the tracks and are instead housed in the kennels of trainers and transported to the tracks to race.
 Licensed kennels have to fall within specific guidelines and rules and are checked by officials to make sure the treatment of racing greyhounds is within the rules.
 In 2018, licensing and inspecting trainer's kennels was conducted through the government-approved, UKAS accredited method.

 Greyhounds require microchipping, annual vaccinations against distemper, infectious canine hepatitis, parvovirus, leptospirosis, a vaccination to minimize outbreaks of diseases such as kennel cough and a retirement bond before being allowed to race.
 All tracks are required to have veterinary room facilities on site.
 When a greyhound is due to race or trial at a track its health and condition must be checked by the veterinary surgeon at kennelling time and again before they are permitted to race, the weight must be recorded by officials and random drugs tests are conducted.
 From 1 April 2023, all vehicles transporting racing greyhounds must have air-conditioning.